-Eckholm, A.L.J. - Health care providers appeal the denials of their requests for refund of service and other activities business and occupation (B&O) tax paid on receipts from insurance carriers who participate in the Federal Employee Health Benefits (FEHB), Medicare Advantage (MA), and TRICARE, federal health insurance programs, asserting the tax is preempted by federal law.
-The taxpayers' petitions are denied.1
+Gabriella Herkert, A.L.J. - Health care provider appeals the denial of its request for refund of service and other activities business and occupation (B&O) tax paid on receipts from insurance carriers that participate in the Federal Employee Health Benefits (FEHB) and Medicare Advantage (MA) programs, asserting the tax is preempted by federal law. . . .
+The taxpayer's petition is denied.
+1